-As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for the preparation of the Annual Report and the group financial statements giving a true and fair view and otherwise comply with the Companies Act 2014.
+As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view and otherwise comply with the Companies Act 2014.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with Irish law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.